determined-ai/determined/docs/model-hub-library/transformers/tutorial.rst

 ``qa_utils.compute_metrics`` function to the result.

 *************************************
- Filling in the Rest of PyTorchTrial
+ Fill in the Rest of PyTorchTrial
 *************************************

 The remaining class methods we must implement are